Hattie Ladbury: Film and television

 Her television work included roles in Sherlock, Jenny in EastEnders, Nurse Banks in Call the Midwife, Scarlett Lyle and Kim Felix in Holby City, Penny Dear, Martha Newman and Nina Fraser in Doctors, Interviewer in Hollyoaks, Miss Keneally in Casualty 1906, Cathy Hewlett in Midsomer Murders, Viv in The Worst Week of My Life, PC Paula Redwin in Family Affairs, and Heidi in Casualty.

 Her film work included Beth in The Black Forest, Rich Woman in A Street Cat Named Bob, Princess Alice in Mrs Brown, and the short films Death of a Pet and Emily.

 Personal life

 Ladbury married Oliver Fenwick, a lighting designer, in 2007; they had two children, Lucy and Ted.
-She died in 2022, aged 47, from cancer.
+She died on 20 January 2022, aged 47, from cancer.